 This is a multi-purpose cleaner that is safe to use when camping and is 100% biodegradable and made with natural ingredients.
 You can even use it to wash your fruits and veggies, your car, boat, or even get rid of motor oil on your hands.

 Elva's All Naturals does not produce mass quantities of their products at a time, which helps to drastically reduce waste and offer consumers fresher and more effective products.
 They follow Good Manufacturing Practices (GMP) and make their products in Canadian facilities in BC and Ontario.

-All of their products are cruelty-free and mostly vegan (their lip balm contains beeswax).
+All of their products are cruelty-free and mostly vegan.
 They are also palm oil-free!
 They source and use certified organic, biodynamic, wild-crafted, and local Canadian ingredients wherever possible, with appropriate supporting documentation.